 Days 4-5 — Istanbul

 Today encounter Old Istanbul, beginning with the ancient Roman Hippodrome and its 3,500-year-old obelisk.
 Next browse the collections at the renowned Museum of Turkish & Islamic Art and the Archaeology Museum.
 Following lunch at a local restaurant, visit the Blue Mosque, with its signature six minarets, and Hagia Sofia, the 6th-century church that became a mosque in the 15th century.
-The next day explore the vast collections of Topkapi Palace, a rich repository of Ottoman treasures and the vast Grand Bazaar, housing some 5,000 shops selling goods of all kinds.
+The next day, explore the vast collections of Topkapi Palace, a rich repository of Ottoman treasures, and the expansive Grand Bazaar, housing some 5,000 shops selling goods of all kinds.
 The remainder of the day is free for independent exploration.
 (2B,1L)

 Day 6 — Gallipoli, Troy, and Assos